Yakutian horse: Adaptation to the Siberian environment

-Genetically they show indications of convergent evolution with other inhabitants of the Far North like mammoths regarding their adaption to the extreme cold.
+Genetically they show indications of convergent evolution with other inhabitants of the Far North like mammoths regarding their adaptation to the extreme cold.

 Uses

-The Yakutian horse is used primarily for its meat, which is considered a delicacy by locals due to a plentiful fat layer.
-Their milk is also used, mostly for making Kumis.
-Despite their small stature, the Yakut is valued for its riding capabilities.
+The Yakut is reared primarily for its meat, which is considered a delicacy by locals due to a plentiful fat layer.
+The milk is also used, mostly for making kumis.
+Despite its small stature, the Yakut is valued for its riding capabilities.